A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: summary

 \section{summary}

 In this work we have compared the gas cooling models from several major semi-analytic (SA) galaxy formation models with simulations performed using the state-of-the-art moving-mesh hydrodynamical code \AREPO.
+All simulations and SA models have been run without any feedback or metal enrichment.
 The SA cooling models considered here are the new \GALFORM cooling model introduced in \citet{new_cool}, the GFC1 \citep{galform_bower2006} and GFC2 \citep{benson_bower_2010_cooling} models for \GALFORM, and the cooling models from the \lgalaxy and \MORGANA models.
 The new cooling model is possibly the most physically realistic model of the five.
-Our comparison focuses on two quantities related to gas cooling, namely the total mass of gas that has cooled down, $M_{\rm cool}$, and the mass cooling rate, $\dot{M}_{\rm cool}$.
+Our comparison focuses on the total mass of gas that has cooled down, $M_{\rm cool}$, and the mass cooling rate, $\dot{M}_{\rm cool}$.

 Our comparison provides not only an assessment of the accuracy of each cooling model, but also some insights into the physics of gas cooling during cosmological structure formation.
 Our main conclusions are: \begin{enumerate}[label=(\roman{*})] \item For halos with $M_{\rm halo}\lsim 3\times 10^{11}\Msol$, the SA models predict the cooling to be in the fast cooling regime, in which the timescale for radiative cooling is shorter than or comparable to that for gravitational infall.
 However, the simulations show that for these halos the gas is mainly delivered to the central galaxy through cold filaments, and therefore the accretion is highly anisotropic.
-This filamentary distribution is more obvious at high redshifts.
 Although these two pictures appear very different, the predicted mass accretion rates are similar, because in both pictures, these rates are mainly determined by the gravitational infall timescale.

 \item In low redshift high mass halos, roughly spherical hot gas halos are seen in the simulations, in agreement with the slow cooling regime picture in the SA models.
 However, the simulations indicate that the gas maintains a roughly constant temperature around $T_{\rm vir}$ as it cools and contracts, until it reaches very high density, after which it cools down rapidly.
 This rough constancy of gas temperature is caused by the contraction work done by gravity when the gas gradually sinks towards the halo centre.
 During the entire cooling process, the total work done is about three times the initial gas thermal energy.
 The SA models typically do not consider this work, leading to overestimation of mass cooling rates in the slow cooling regime by a similar factor (even though the total cooled down masses in the SA models agree well with those in the simulations).